upn3xt/chrono/journal/ISSUES.md

 ## Better erros, now we have lines

 The title is right.
 Now we have line count.
 Making the newline a token, a parse it and there we go.
 This'll help address parsing and type-checking errors.

+## Better errors, they're nicer now

+Errors just got a lot more specific and nicer.
+The line and index thing now are a thing two along with informative error messages.

+Next, I want a even better error handler to handle all things and have even more information.
+But for now they're good as they are.

+## Hanle all native cases (next step)

+To handle all cases for types.
+No more integer priority and this will help move forward way faster.